-Banned substances pose a threat not only to purity of sport, but to the health of athletes.
-And what could be more important than that.
+Banned substances pose a threat not only to the purity of sport but also, to the health of athletes.
+And what could be more important than that?

-Liberalising the use of Performance Enhancing Drugs would lead to a worrying escalation in the use of dangerous substances; we would move into a sporting world where the athlete with the best chemist would win.
-That is not a world I, nor many others, want to live in.
+Liberalizing the use of Performance Enhancing Drugs would lead to a worrying escalation in the use of dangerous substances; we would move into a sporting world where the athlete with the best chemist would win.
+That is not a world I, nor many others, would want to live in.